Uniminutoarduino/SmartLabsUniminuto-GOLC/README.md

 ### 1.1.2 block-based programming
 There, the students can program using graphical blocks (Blockly).
 This mode could be used by novice students.

+## Credit
+This study has been possible with the efforts of the following persons:

+- MEd.
+Jonathan Álvarez Ariza: jalvarez@uniminuto.edu
+- MSc.
+Sergio Gónzalez Gil: segonzalez@uniminuto.edu

+Engineering Professors

+Program of Technology in Electronics and Systems Enginnering, Corporación Universitaria Minuto de Dios-UNIMINUTO

+111021, Bogotá, Colombia

+**Thank you for your interest in this research :wink:**